arXiv/arxiv-docs/source/about/accessibile_html_error_messages.md

 ### What is LaTeXML?

 LaTeXML was developed at the [Digital Library of Mathematical Functions at NIST](https://math.nist.gov/) (National Institute of Standards and Technology) and is authored by Bruce Miller and Deyan Ginev.
-It's primary output is XML and a postprocessor can convert these XML documents into HTML with mathematical forumulas as images or XHTML, HTML5, EPUB with formulas as MathML.
+It's primary output is XML and a postprocessor can convert these XML documents into HTML with mathematical formulas as MathML.

 ### What is MathML?
 MathML is mathematical markup language and is an XML based application.
 MathML is used to describe and encode mathematical notation and scientific content for distribution on the web and other applications such as scientific software, print typesetting and voice synthesis.